microsoft/LLMLingua/DOCUMENT.md

 ### Parameters

 - model_name(str), the name of small language model from huggingface.
 Default set to "NousResearch/Llama-2-7b-hf";
-- device_map(str), the device environment for using small models, like 'cuda', 'cpu', 'balanced', 'balanced_low_0', 'auto'.
+- device_map(str), the device environment for using small models, like 'cuda', 'cpu', 'mps', 'balanced', 'balanced_low_0', 'auto'.
 Default set to "cuda";
 - model_config(dict, optional), the config of huggingface model.
 Default set to {};
 - open_api_config(dict, optional), the config of openai which use in OpenAI Embedding in coarse-level prompt compression.
 Default set to {};